deepakmotlani/Notes/Spring Core/Spring-Core.md

  - **@Service** stereotype for service layer.
  - **@Controller** stereotype for presentation layer (spring-mvc).
 - **@Autowired** annotation is used to let Spring know that autowiring is required.
 This can be applied to field, constructor and methods.
 This annotation allows us to implement constructor-based, field-based or method-based dependency injection in our components.
 It accepts optional boolean parameter "required", with default value as true.
 If set to false, the dependency becomes optional.
+- **@Resource** This annotation takes an optional name argument.
+In case no name attribute is specified with this annotation, the default name is interpreted from the field-name or the setter method (i.e. the bean property name).
+Always remember that if the @Resource annotation doesn’t find the bean with the name it will automatically switch it’s autowiring technique to autowire=byType (i.e. @Autowired annotation).
 - **@Configuration** annotation is used to let Spring know that it’s a Configuration class.
 - **@ComponentScan** annotation is used with @Configuration annotation to specify the packages to look for Component classes.
 - **@Bean** annotation is used to let Spring framework know that this method should be used to get the bean implementation to inject in Component classes.